commercelayer/commercelayer-docs-resources/shipping_method_tiers/object.md

 # The shipping method tier object

-A shipping method tier object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/shipping_method_tiers` endpoint.
+A shipping method tier object is returned as part of the response body of each successful list or retrieve API call to the `/api/shipping_method_tiers` endpoint.

 ## Fields